310mc/https-310mc.github.io-tl/source/_posts/motor_show/snails_pace.md

 {% endbubble %}

 {% bubble Hiiro %}
 Do you think so…?
-It seems as though my combat style—and anything else that was normal to me in my hometown—doesn’t exist in the city…
+It seems as though my combat style — and anything else that was normal to me in my hometown — doesn’t exist in the city…

 In fact, I’m constantly bewildered by many things I’ve never once seen before in my hometown.